SNEB Annual Conference

 Call for Abstracts

-- All abstracts will be blinded and peer reviewed according to specific criteria.
-More information about the review criteria is online.
-Authors will receive feedback based on a standardized evaluation form if their submission is rejected.
-Rejected standard abstracts can be resubmitted by the late breaking deadline of March 1, 2015.
+All abstracts will be blinded and peer reviewed according to specific criteria.
+Authors will receive feedback based on a standardized evaluation form with an opportunity to resubmit if requested by reviewers.
 All accepted abstracts will be published in a supplemental issue of the Journal of Nutrition Education and Behavior for the Annual Conference.